My Journey With Diabetes

 Affordability – Fast forward seven years – living with diabetes can get expensive.
 Quarterly visits to the doctor to monitor how well diabetic symptoms are being controlled, requesting prescription refills, and testing A1C along with other necessary bloodwork.

 Insurance hassles – I need a prescription from my doctor to buy test strips and they can cost a lot depending on my co-pay.
 Plus, it’s a real hassle to deal with my insurance.
 I wish there was an easier way to get reliable and more affordable test strips without a prescription.
-Getting my meter and strips should be as easy as buying other OTC products.
+Getting the Best glucose meter and strips should be as easy as buying other OTC products.

 Daily management – Blood sugar monitoring (twice daily), taking two medications, monitoring my carb intake, and striving to get at least 30 minutes of exercise each day are some of the ways I try to keep my diabetes in check.
 It’s challenging sometimes to get everything right.